Originally posted January 18, 2021; most recently updated August 20, 2021

 A: The side effects have been similar to other routine vaccines – sore arm, redness, fatigue, fever, chills, headache, myalgia, arthralgia.
 The side effects are temporary and mostly mild or moderate.
 Side effects may be worse after the second dose in some.

 Among the 22,000 patients who received the Pfizer-BioNTech COVID-19 vaccine as part of the phase 3 clinical trial, no serious allergic reactions to the vaccine were reported and there was no evidence of increased risk of allergic reactions to the vaccine.
 Similarly, in the 15,000 patients in the phase 3 Moderna COVID-19 vaccine trial, no serious allergic reactions to the vaccine were reported.
 After use of the vaccine began in the general population, severe allergic reactions were observed.
-These reactions are being closely monitored and the CDC has now estimated that the rate of anaphylaxis is approximately 5 in 1,000,000 after administration of 13.8 million doses of Pfizer-BioNTech and Moderna COVID-19 vaccines to the U.S., as compared to 1 in 1,000,000, which is the incidence of anaphylaxis associated with other vaccines.
+These reactions are being closely monitored and the CDC has now estimated that the rate of anaphylaxis is approximately 2 to 5 per 1,000,000 doses of COVID-19 vaccine in the U.S., compared to 1 in 1,000,000, which is the incidence of anaphylaxis associated with other vaccines.
 At this time there is no vaccine that is preferred in a patient with a history of severe allergic reactions.
 The National Institutes of Health is launching a study to understand these allergic reactions better, and the FDA and CDC are also closely monitoring.

 Because of reports of anaphylactic reactions in people vaccinated outside of clinical trials, the additional following guidance has been put forward by the CDC: